chasewnelson/Taiwan-COVID-19/README.md

 **QUICK SUMMARY:** you can find the following two useful files in this repository:

-1. `Taiwan_CDC_data_2023.xlsx` - manual compilation of COVID-19 death data given by Taiwan CDC press releases, along with URL sources.
-Note that many dates have two sources because many press release repeat the numbers for the previous week.
-There are some slight discrepancies in date ranges, likely typos.
-Also available as a <a target="_blank" href="https://docs.google.com/spreadsheets/d/1TwjSULsSgCfXSxsyhMbkrYSgGk_68MeMRA54M7abRxU/edit?usp=sharing">Google Sheet</a>
+1. `Taiwan-COVID19-data-2023.xlsx` - manual compilation of COVID-19 death data from Chinese-language Taiwan CDC press releases, along with URL sources.
+Note that many dates have two sources because press releases often repeat the numbers for the previous week.
+There are some slight discrepancies in date ranges, e.g., typos.
+Also available as a <a target="_blank" href="https://docs.google.com/spreadsheets/d/1TwjSULsSgCfXSxsyhMbkrYSgGk_68MeMRA54M7abRxU/edit?usp=sharing">Google Sheet</a>.
-2. `owid-covid-data-fillTaiwan.csv` - a version of the ***Our World in Data* COVID-19 dataset** that includes Taiwan's data from Johns Hopkins University (previously accessible) and death data from the Taiwan CDC (new)
+2. `owid-covid-data-Taiwan-only.csv` - a Taiwan-only version of the ***Our World in Data* COVID-19 dataset** that includes Taiwan's data from Johns Hopkins University (previously accessible) and death data from the Taiwan CDC (new).
+Simply replace Taiwan’s rows at OWID with those provided in this file.
+(Note: rows for Taiwan have been added.)

 # <a name="data-2023"></a>Data for 2023